Prescription Drug Charges Pennsylvania

 If you have been charged with simple possession of illegal medications through prescription fraud, it does not necessarily mean that you will be convicted.

-If you were found with a large quantity of drugs, you may be charged with PWID or Possession with Intent to Deliver or Distribute.
+If you were found with a large amount of drugs, you may be charged with PWID or Possession with Intent to Deliver or Distribute.
 These are much more serious charges (a felony).
-These charges may apply if you transferred, sold or gave prescription drugs to another person.
+These charges may apply if you transferred, sold, or gave prescription drugs to another person.
 The number of pills and type of drug you are suspected of “delivering” determines which charges you face.

 If you are a medical professional and were charged with billing insurance companies or Medicare / Medicaid for false prescriptions, you face felony fraud charges.